Ebbflowo/Resume/README.md

 # Resume
 The following code is a completed project from my AP Computer Science Course regarding 2D arrays.
+This was created in IntelliJ IDEA

+(If you want to play, please download Main.java, Room.java, and Board.java)

 It is a 5 by 5 index long 2D array game inspired by my Dungeons & Dragons Campagin I am running.

 The goal of a game is to catch a thief you cannot see.
 You and the thief take turns moving.
 The thief has it's own "AI" that moves according to the player.
 Every turn, you can do the following: